 The class path used by JamaicaVM.
 For the jamaicavm command (see Section 12.1) or for an application that has been built using the Builder (see Chapter 13) tool with option -XnoMain=true, this is set via the -classpath option or the CLASSPATH environment variable.
-For an application that has been built without setting -XnoMain, this property will be set to the empty string unless it was set explicitly at build time via -XdefineProperty=java.class.path=path or -XdefinePropertyFromEnv=java.class.path=envvar, the latter using a runtime environment variable to initialize this property.
+For an application that has been built without setting -XnoMain, this property will be set to the empty string unless it was set explicitly at build time via -XdefineProperty=java.class.path=path or -XdefinePropertyFromEnv=java.class.path=envvar.